acwilton/ModelCheckingAlgorithms/README.md

 For the driver to accept a buchi specification file, it must have exactly two buchi structures as written above (whitespacing differences are ignored).

-To help get started playing with this tool, there is an example file you can run the driver on called `test1.buchi`.
+To help get started playing with this tool, there is an example file you can run the driver on called `example.buchi`.